Vyvy-vi/new-repo-template/CONTRIBUTING.md

 # Contributing
 Thank you for showing interest in this project!
-We appreciate and encourage any and all contributions to the project, however, do keep in mind that it takes some time to get responses on issues and reviews on PRs.
-Before contributing, have a look at the [CODE of CONDUCT](./CODE_OF_CONDUCT.md) and try to comply by those guidelines.
+We appreciate and encourage any and all contributions to the project.
+However, do keep in mind that it takes some time to get responses on issues and reviews on PRs.
+Before contributing, have a look at the [CODE of CONDUCT](./CODE_OF_CONDUCT.md) and try to comply with those guidelines.

-If you are new to contributing to projects on github, this project follows a certain pattern of development and contributing - [github flow](https://docs.github.com/en/github/getting-started-with-github/github-flow).
+If you are new to contributing to projects on GitHub, this project follows a certain pattern of development and contributing - [github flow](https://docs.github.com/en/github/getting-started-with-github/github-flow).
 You could learn more about how to use Github on [Github Labs](https://lab.github.com/) and through the [Github docs](https://docs.github.com/en/github/getting-started-with-github/)

 Please ensure all pull requests and contributions comply with the [Developer Certificate of Origin](https://developercertificate.org/).